- Monevator - https://monevator.com -

 Borrowing to invest [7] is typically a bad idea.

-Mortgage debt [3] is relatively cheap and manageable, however.
+However mortgage debt [8] is relatively cheap and manageable.
 I believe it’s the only way most people should consider borrowing to invest.

 A mortgage is money rented [9] from a bank.
 Typically we use that money to buy a property.
 But if we delay repaying the mortgage to build an investment portfolio, we’re effectively using the mortgage to invest.

-If you trust yourself to meet your mortgage payments whilst also saving into an investment portfolio for the next 25 years, then with average investing luck you’ll probably end up better off investing versus repaying.
+If you trust yourself to meet your mortgage payments whilst also saving into an investment portfolio for the next 25 years, then with average investing luck you’ll probably end up better off investing versus repaying the mortgage.

 However there’s a lot to think about when deciding whether to pay off the mortgage or invest.
-The decision is as much about risk as any reward.
+The decision is as much about risk – and emotions – as any reward.

 Come with us via the scenic route!
-We’ll tour the landscape, and wind up at a calculator enabling you to further explore the options.
+We’ll tour the landscape, and wind up at a calculator that enables you to further explore the options.

 First things first: Non-mortgage debt must go